Vipultiwari7/Vipultiwari7/README.md

 - 👋 Hi, I’m @Vipultiwari7
-- 👀 I’m interested in Java,C,Web development
+- 👀 I’m interested in Java,C,DSA,Web development,
 - 🌱 I’m currently learning Data structures and algorithm
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me https://www.linkedin.com/in/vipul-tiwari-37177718b

 <!---
 Vipultiwari7/Vipultiwari7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.